SumoLogic/sumologic-collectd-plugin/README.md

 ```

 Other recommended modules.
-It is recommeded to setup the following two plugins in collectd.conf if it is not enabled already.
+It is recommeded to setup the following two plugins in collectd.conf.
 The functionalities of the two plugins are explained in collectd Wiki [Plugin:LogFile](https://collectd.org/wiki/index.php/Plugin:LogFile) and [Plugin:CSV](https://collectd.org/wiki/index.php/Plugin:CSV)
 ```
 LoadPlugin logfile
 <Plugin logfile>